dellathefella/k8-cluster-in-proxmox-cluster/README.md

-# Deploy a K8 cluster in Proxmox using Terraform and Ansible
+# Deploy a K8 cluster in Proxmox Cluster using Terraform and Ansible
 Running a kube cluster in any public cloud provider is a costly business.
 There are many ways to deploy a local cluster with virtualbox, kind etc.
 However I wanted to use Proxmox with my home server and I could not find any complete example of deploying a fully automated cluster using Terraform and Ansible.
-So I created this repo.
-This is not production grade at all but perfect for running a 3 node cluster at home.
+# Retooling
+I have a 5 node Proxmox cluster and the original script is not really designed with that use case in mind.
+Also I needed to be able to select the Kubernetes version which can be found in ansible/versions.yaml Changed the up the tooling a bit to no longer rely on the very broken as of writing cicustom var in the proxmox provider.

-# Pre-requisits
+# Pre-requisites
 - Proxmox with API token to create VMs
 - VM template (follow steps below to create a template)
 - CIDR range to setup static IPs for the cluster nodes.
 Below are the default IPs.
+- Proxmox Cluster
+- SSH Keys generated on the deployer machine
 ```
-master  192.168.193.20
-worker0 192.168.193.30
-worker1 192.168.193.31
+[workers]

+k8s-worker-1.worker.local ansible_host=10.0.120.71

+k8s-worker-2.worker.local ansible_host=10.0.120.72

+k8s-worker-3.worker.local ansible_host=10.0.120.73

+k8s-worker-4.worker.local ansible_host=10.0.120.74

+[masters]

+k8s-master-1.master.local ansible_host=10.0.120.80

 ```
 - Terraform and Ansible